 Many college students drink alcohol, but excessive drinking may result in a chemical dependency if it turns into a daily habit.
 If you believe that someone you love is addicted to alcohol, their access to treatment might save their life.
 At Sunstone Recovery, we encourage you to learn about the signs that your college student needs help.
-Feel free to contact us at 855.833.9199 if you are concerned that a loved one has developed a drinking problem.
+Feel free to contact our college telehealth program at 855.833.9199 if you are concerned that a loved one has developed a drinking problem.

 How Much Drinking is Normal for a College Student?